websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configurable-application/setting-and-accessing-configurations.md

 # Setting and Accessing Configurations

-Liferay's configuration interface provides a simple method to add a configuration UI to your application.
+Liferay's configuration framework can be used to add a settings UI for a MVC Portlet.

-## See the Sample Project for a MVC Portlet
+## See the Example Portlet

 1. Start Liferay DXP.
 If you don't already have a docker container, use